 There were inconclusive results for the benefit of one duration of AED over the other (six, 12, or 24 months) for people with a single cyst.
 In people with calcified cysts, longer duration of therapy may be preferable.

-All four included trials, enrolled people with a single brain lesion.
-The findings of our review cannot be extrapolated to people with multiple cysts or with cysts in unusual parts of the brain.
+All four included trials enrolled people with a single brain lesion.
+The findings of our review cannot be generalised to people with multiple cysts, or with cysts in unusual parts of the brain.

-Despite neurocysticercosis being the most common cause of epilepsy worldwide, there is currently no evidence available regarding the use of AEDs as prophylaxis for preventing seizures among people presenting with symptoms other than seizures.
+Despite neurocysticercosis being the most common cause of epilepsy worldwide, there is currently no evidence available regarding the use of AEDs as seizure prophylaxis among people presenting with symptoms other than seizures.
 For those presenting with seizures, there is no reliable evidence regarding the duration of treatment required.
-There is therefore a need for large scale randomised controlled trials to address these questions.
+Therefore, there is a need for large scale randomised controlled trials to address these questions.

 Neurocysticercosis is the most common parasitic infection of the brain.
-Epilepsy is the commonest clinical presentation, though it may also present with headache, symptoms of raised intracranial tension, hydrocephalus and ocular symptoms depending upon the localisation of the parasitic cysts.
-Anthelmintic drugs, anti-oedema drugs, such as steroids and antiepileptic drugs (AEDs) form the mainstay of treatment.
+Epilepsy is the most common clinical presentation, though people may also present with headache, symptoms of raised intracranial pressure, hydrocephalus, and ocular symptoms depending upon the localisation of the parasitic cysts.
+Anthelmintic drugs, antiepileptic drugs (AEDs), and anti-oedema drugs, such as steroids, form the mainstay of treatment.

 To assess the effects (benefits and harms) of AEDs for the primary and secondary prevention of seizures in people with neurocysticercosis.

 For the question of primary prevention, we examined whether AEDs reduce the likelihood of seizures in people who had neurocysticercosis but had not had a seizure.